RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I am happy to know that my growth since the program has started is noticeable in my circle of freinds and is making some changes in the way I think about building.
 I love learning!
 Thanks to all of those who made a contribution to my growth, because of you, I am a better person!
 Sometimes I wonder, what if I hadn't come to Pursuit? how different would my skill set be?
-I am thankful
+I am thankful I am happy to know and feel confident about my final build.
+I had been struggling with that for a couple of days.
+I feel good and confident that it was the best decision.